xlyric/pv-router-esp32/README.md

 pin 33 SCT013 <br>

-The carrier is made with a 12v transformer power supply.
+The carrier is made with a 12v transformer power supply.<br>
-The bridge rectifier is removed and the wavy part is kept There is a divider bridge not to exceed 3.3V and a diode for half alternation.
+The bridge rectifier is removed and the wavy part is kept<br>
+There is a divider bridge not to exceed 3.3V and a diode for half alternation.<br>

-The assembly as a whole will raise the power and the direction of the current.
+The assembly as a whole will raise the power and the direction of the current.<br>
-Like the ESP8266 version, it can connect directly to the Wifi dimmer to control the power.
+Like the ESP8266 version, it can connect directly to the Wifi dimmer to control the power.<br>
-<a href="https://github.com/xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn">github Project</a>
+<a href="https://github.com/xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn">github Project</a><br>

 # preparing power:
 Open the transformer and remove the diode bridge